The add-on options to customise your motorhome

-When buying a motorhome, quite often people want to look at adding some options.
+When buying a motorhome, quite often people want to look at adding additional features.

 Firstly, is the motorhome able to physically have these items fitted?